kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

    - webhook is strict on create
    - webhook is strict on updates where the existing object passes strict validation
    - webhook is relaxed on updates where the existing object fails strict validation (allows finalizer removal, status update, deletion, etc)
- - some reconciliation process in volume snapshot controller that ensures invalid data is fixed or removed.
-This process will be entirely user managed.
+ - The user will need to delete or fix all invalid objects.
 The webhook and controllers will not take any automatic action to reconcile invalid objects.

 Once we are sure no invalid data is persisted, we can switch to CRD schema-enforced validation with validating webhooks for immutability in a subsequent release.